Skip to main content

 Click Here for a Full List of Courses Offered Since Fall 2019

-Spring 2026 Graduate Course Descriptions
+Fall 2026 Graduate Course Descriptions

-Listed below are the Philosophy courses being offered at Purdue University in Spring 2026.
+Listed below are the Philosophy courses being offered at Purdue University in Fall 2026.
 The courses are listed by their five-digit course number and course title, followed by a brief description.
 The tables below each description also include information on the course type (e.g., lectures = ‘LEC’), the enrolment limit of the course, the day(s)/time of the course or each section of it, the classroom in which the course will be taught, and the instructor(s) for the course.
 Courses that include a recitation section are marked in the tables below as type ‘LEC/REC.’
 Details of the recitation sections are not listed.
 The type ‘DIST’ indicates a fully asynchronous, online course.
 ‘Grad’ indicates that a graduate student will be the instructor of record.
 PHIL courses that are cross-listed with other courses are marked as such (e.g., ‘c/l DEPT 10000’).

 Have questions about philosophy graduate courses?
 You can contact our Grad Coordinator, Vickie Sanders, via email at sanders@purdue.edu, or by phone at 765-494-4275.